alihamzapk/LivePeople/resources/dataset_scripts/output/2018-SU2-Activities Per Time.md

 schema: default
 title: 2018-SU2-Activities Per Time
 organization: Unitn
-notes: The dataset is part of SmartUnitn2 data collection, which contains diachronic data about the everyday life of 158 university students over a period of four weeks, and also additional synchronic data about profile, e.g., demographics, routines, personality.
-The diachronic data are collected from 27 sensors associated to around 100+ thousand self-reported annotations.
-The data collection is based on an ontological representation of the situational context and follows various reference standards, e.g., HETUS and the Big Five.
-These datasets offer unique opportunities to investigate the daily routines of university students in a multi-layered perspective.
+notes: The dataset returns a label identifying the activity performed by the user, accurately detected using low power signals from multiple sensors in the device.
+This is achieved using Google’s Activity Recognition API.
+Possible activities are: still, in_vehicle, on_bycicle, on_foot, running, tilting, walking..
+It is part of SmartUnitn2 data collection, which contains data from 27 sensors associated to around 100+ thousand self-reported annotations about the everyday life of 158 university students over a period of 4 weeks, and also additional data about profile.
 resources:
   - name: 2018-SmartUnitn2-technical_report
     url: >-